jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Fonts

-There were 3 fonts used in this project, they are stated below:
+There were 3 fonts used in this project, as stated below:
 - BIZ UDmincho with a backup of serif is the main font used throughout the website
-- open sans with a backup of serif was used for the button styles
+- Open Sans with a backup of serif was used for the button styles
-- Reenie Beanie with a back up of cursive was used for the owners signiture, this is the only place this font is used
+- Reenie Beanie with a backup of cursive was used for the owner's signature, this is the only place this font is used

 ### Structure

-The websites structure was carefully constructed with making it recognizable, user friendly and simple kept in mind.
+The website's structure was carefully constructed with making it recognizable, user friendly and simple kept in mind.
 On arrival to the website the user will be presented with a hero image and a navigation bar which is uniform across all pages.
 The website is made of five individual pages:

 - A homepage, with links to the key sections of the site
-- An about page, which describes a brief history of the buisness, has customer reviews and as news section
+- An about page, which describes a brief history of the business, has customer reviews and as news section
 - A menu page, which lists all drinks available
 - A gallery page, which consists of a showcase of images
-- A contact page, which consists of a booking form, map and where to find us area.
+- A contact page, which consists of a booking form, map and a "where to find us" area.

 ### Wireframes

-Balsamiq was used in the intial design stage to layout sketches of each page and its design intent
+Balsamiq was used in the initial design stage to layout sketches of each page and its design intent

 <details>
 <summary>Index</summary>